Eribakova/CS5010/README.md

 #### Figure 3.
 Raw address data
 ![image](https://user-images.githubusercontent.com/70774260/117550233-38445d80-b00d-11eb-8a8e-e16fbdd0184d.png)

-We used the Python GEOPY library to extract city and state from the latitutde and longitude.
+We used the Python GEOPY library to extract city and state from the latitude and longitude.
 There were several issues which we solved in the following ways.

 1. Lat/long data were missing from all files dated prior to May 2020.
-We created a dictionary to map lat/long to each station where data was avaialble, then used the dictionary to fill in lat/long based on station id.
+We created a dictionary to map lat/long to each station where data was available, then used the dictionary to fill in lat/long based on station id.
 Because the stations did not change much, if at all, during our timeframe, this was possible.

 2. Lat/long data were not standard, differing greatly in the number of decimal places.
 This resulted, for example, in over 48,000 unique lat/longs for fewer than 600 stations in the March 2021 file alone.
 As a result, and because we were trying to run GEOPY over every observation in the file, the reverse gecode runtime totaled over 3 hours for one month's data.
 Our solution was to take the mean lat-long grouped by station id and run GEOPY over a small table that listed each station with its average lat/long.
-Having cleaned and reduced the data, we easily extracted State and city informaiton.
+Having cleaned and reduced the data, we easily extracted State and city information.
 The breakdown of state is shown below:

 District of Columbia:  4,892,84
 Virginia:  590,687